-So I reached for my two favorite cookbooks, Hospitality Southern Style and Hearts Go Home for the Holidays, both published years ago by my sweet Aunt Carole.
-Plenty of blood, sweat and tears (but mostly love) went into those cookbooks as she compiled recipes from family and friends near and far.
-My great-grandmother, Nannie, had 12 children and each of the 12 are represented in the books as well as many of their children.
+I reached for two of my favorite cookbooks for inspiration, Hospitality Southern Style and Hearts Go Home for the Holidays, both published years ago by my sweet Aunt Carole.
+Plenty of blood, sweat and tears, but mostly love, was poured into those cookbooks as she compiled recipes from family and friends near and far.
+My great-grandmother, Nannie, had 12 children and each of the 12 are represented in the books as well as many of their children, plus many family friends too.
+I can’t tell you how often I’ve referred to these books, whether hunting for an old family favorite or tasty ideas for a get-together.
+The cookbooks are jam packed with great recipes and memories for me and my family.
+I’m thankful for Aunt Carole’s effort and her joy of cooking that she has shared with us all throughout the years and for generations to come.

-You can imagine how excited I was to find a recipe for Fried Peaches that I easily adapted for the nectarines.
+Years ago I was happy to find a recipe for Fried Peaches (or nectarines).
 Uh, yeah, not quite a fresh fruit, healthy kinda thing, but yummy nonetheless.
-Delectable, delightful and a breeze to whip up, Fried Nectarines (or peaches) are the perfect ending to a spring or summertime meal.
+Top the warmed fruit with a simple vanilla mascarpone cream and you’re ready to go with a delectable, delightful dessert that’s a breeze to whip up, Fried Nectarines are the perfect ending to a spring or summertime meal.

-You’ll need nectarines (or peaches), brown sugar, butter and amaretto.
+You’ll need only a few ingredients: peaches or nectarines, brown sugar, butter and amaretto.

 The process if fairly straightforward.
 Peel and slice the nectarines (or peaches), then mix the brown sugar with the nectarines.
-Melt the butter in a saute pan, then add the brown sugar-coated nectarines and cook over medium heat for about 10-12 minutes, stirring occasionally.
-Follow with the amaretto and simmer over medium heat for about 3-6 more minutes, stirring occasionally.
+Melt the butter in a saute pan, add the brown sugar-coated nectarines and cook over medium heat for about 10-12 minutes, stirring occasionally.
+Stir in the amaretto and simmer over medium heat for about 3-6 more minutes, stirring occasionally.

 That’s it.
 Yummy goodness awaits.